aws/aws-eks-best-practices/content/security/docs/incidents.md

 ## Tools
 + [kube-hunter](https://github.com/aquasecurity/kube-hunter), a penetration testing tool for Kubernetes.
 + [Gremlin](https://www.gremlin.com/product/#kubernetes), a chaos engineering toolkit that you can use to simulate attacks against your applications and infrastructure.
-+ [kube-forensics](https://github.com/keikoproj/kube-forensics), a Kubernetes controller that triggers a job that collects the state of a running pod and dumps it in an S3 bucket.
 + [Attacking and Defending Kubernetes Installations](https://github.com/kubernetes/sig-security/blob/main/sig-security-external-audit/security-audit-2019/findings/AtredisPartners_Attacking_Kubernetes-v1.0.pdf)
 + [kubesploit](https://www.cyberark.com/resources/threat-research-blog/kubesploit-a-new-offensive-tool-for-testing-containerized-environments)